bitwise343/mimcsponge-solidity/README.md

+# Update
+I've included raw assembly into a Yul contract, because now Solidity compiler enables this using the `verbatim` builtin function as of 0.8.5.
+This actually saved 10k gas on the merkle tree now!
+Interestingly, though, it takes longer to compute.
+On an L2 like Arbitrum, where gas pricing is related to computational time rather than per opcode gas costs, this should cost more.
+However, on L1 this can save 10k gas per merkle tree insertion.

 # MiMCSponge in Pure Solidity
 Here I test two different solidity implementations of the MiMCSponge hasher as used by Tornado cash.
 If we can get a pure solidity implementation, then the hasher contract can be included in the Merkle Tree, instead of being a library/external contract.